benwis/tower-governor/README.md

  # Error Handling

- This crate surfaces a GovernorError with suggested headers, and includes [`GovernorConfigBuilder::error_handler`] method that will turn those errors into a Response.
-Feel free to provide your own error handler that takes in [`GovernorError`] and returns a [`Response`](https://docs.rs/http/latest/http/response/struct.Response.html).
+ This crate surfaces a [`GovernorError`] with suggested headers.
+When feature `axum` or `tonic` is enabled, this error is converted into a Response with the corresponding body type via the `From` trait implementation.
+To specify a custom error handler use [`GovernorLayer::error_handler`] or [`governor::Governor::error_handler`] method that will turn those errors into a [`Response`](https://docs.rs/http/latest/http/response/struct.Response.html).

-[`GovernorConfigBuilder::error_handler`]: crate::governor::GovernorConfigBuilder::error_handler

  # Common pitfalls